Hofsiedge/interview_assignment/README.md

 - DELETE `/currency_rest/{name}`
 - GET `/currency_rest/{name}[?timestamp={timestamp}]`

-golangci-lint was used to lint the source code.
+`golangci-lint` was used to lint Go source code, `redocly-cli` - to lint `openapi.yaml`.

+I have prerendered API documentation from `openapi.yaml` with `redocly`.
+The HTML file is in the project root (`openapi.html`).

 # TODO
-- [ ] OpenAPI
-  - [ ] OpenAPI 3.0 yaml spec
-  - [ ] Use [redocli-cli](https://redocly.com/redocly-cli) in a pre-commit hook (or in a CI pipeline) to validate the spec
-  - [ ] Write tests to check if API matches
 - [ ] clean up error handling
+- [ ] CI pipeline with commitlint, golangci-lint, redocly

 # Running
 Create a `.env` file with the following structure: